kvprasad13/Blog-App/README.md

-# Blog Management System
+# Blog App

 ## Overview
-🚀 The Blog Management System is a full-stack application developed for creating, reading, updating, and deleting articles.
+🚀 The Blog App is a full-stack application developed for creating, reading, updating, and deleting articles.
 It provides a user-friendly platform with features like user authentication, article commenting, favorites management, full-text search, and more.

 ## Features